SNAPSHOT-India stocks, bonds, rupee, swap, call at 0750 GMT

 -------------------------------------

-The benchmark five-year rate falls 4 bps to 6.78 percent, while the one-year rate drops 4 bps to 7.48 percent.
+The benchmark five-year rate falls 1 basis point to 7.08 percent, while the one-year rate down 1 basis point at 7.61 percent.

 CALL MONEY